GA-SF-ADI/adi-2-resources/week-8-services/39-thursday-external-content-provider/lessons/external-content-provider/readme.md

 <a name="ind-practice"></a>
 ## Independent Practice: Contacts (15 mins)

 Modify the Contacts code you have written so far to allow you to delete contacts from your Contact list.
-If you have extra time, add the ability to add and edit your contacts.

 ***